active-place

 Crocker Art Museum

-The Crocker Art Museum was founded in 1885 and continues as the leading art institution for the Sacramento Region and Central Valley.
-The Museum offers a wide spectrum of special exhibitions, events, and programs to augment its collections of Californian, European, and Asian works. https://www.crockerart.org/
+The Crocker Art Museum, established in 1885, stands as a cornerstone of culture in the Sacramento Region and Central Valley.
+It proudly offers an array of special exhibitions, events, and programs that complement its impressive collections of Califor

 unLiked